SandyRodger/LS170-171/assessment/120_spot_wiki_questions.md

 118. **What is server-side infrastructure?
 What are its basic components?**
 119. **What is a server?
 What is its role?**
 120. **What are optimizations that developers can do in order to improve performance and minimize latency?**

+- get ride of unnecessary round-trips, by reducing the number of resources to be fetched.
+SO for instance if a javascript file is only used on one page, make sure it isn;’t loaded by all pages.
+This reduces ‘page-bloat’.
+- minimise the size of resources to be fetched by using data-compression techiques.
+Programs like gzip can reduce data size on text-based assets by 60 – 80 %.
+This could be by reducing white-space and code-comments.
+- Re-use TCP connections with keepalive connections.
+- DNS optimisations.
+Reduce the number of host names that need to be looked up.
+Download external resources and host them locally.
+Get a faster DNS provider.
+- Caching.
+These are short term memory banks on the server.
+They store content that has been recently accessed by a user